CIO / Director of Information Technology

 Vision | The PMO assists by empowering IT, Offices and Departments that Information Technology works with through the process of defining project deliverables, timelines, and budget through detailed project planning.
 The PMO also gathers metrics which enables IT to track project progress and accountability in a consistent manner while providing transparency to the County.
 Metrics are also used to prioritize, resource, fund, and select the projects that are aligned with the County’s needs and priorities.
 The PMO will continue to build project management best practices and maturity throughout Canyon County.

 Rick Fisher has been married to his beautiful wife Anne since 1979.
 They have 3 wonderful sons who are all married to lovely women and they have kids of their own.
-Rick enjoys spending time with his 6 grandkids with another one on the way.
+Rick enjoys spending time with his 6+ grandkids.
 The best part about grandkids is being able to spoil them and teach them important things.
 Like how to trick your parents!
-Rick has worked in the development world since 1996 and enjoys creating applications that are beneficial to others in their work.
+Rick has worked in the Development world since 1996 and enjoys creating applications that are beneficial to others in their work.
 He also enjoys his hobbies of collecting rocks and coins.

-Canyon County IT has a great team of 9 developers dedicated to serving the citizens of Canyon County to the utmost of their abilities.
-Every day they work diligently using Web/Data Protection/GIS/Client Server development tools to create, enhance and maintain commercial grade applications that enable the employees of Canyon County to serve the public.
+Canyon County IT Development has a great team of 10+ staff dedicated to serving the citizens of Canyon County to the utmost of their abilities.
+Every day they work diligently using Web/Data Protection/GIS/Client Server development tools to create, enhance and maintain commercial grade applications that enable the employees of Canyon County to serve the Public.
 They use the latest industry proven tools to create these efficient, integrated applications for their customers and to provide the best information possible to everyone in the county.
-The goal of the Development Team is to work together as a team in the most efficient manner in order to truly serve, in the best way possible, their fellow employees and fellow citizens.
+The goal of the Development Team is to work together in the most efficient manner in order to truly serve, in the best way possible, their fellow employees and citizens.
 As their manager, Rick, would say: “I am proud of each one of them and of the efforts they put forth to help others!”

 Don Dutton leads the IT Operations Team for Canyon County.
-He has over 20 years of IT experience, including positions as HelpDesk PC Tech, Email Administrator, Systems Administrator, Server support for a 200+ Server 100,000 seat Exchange environment, Systems Architect, and IT Operations Manager in the Private and Public sector.
+He has 20+ years of IT experience, including positions as a Helpdesk PC Tech, E-mail Administrator, Systems Administrator, providing support for a 200+ server 100,000 seat Exchange e-mail environment, Systems Architect, and IT Operations Manager in the Private and Public sector.

 There are three Operations teams at the County.
-The Tech team provides frontline HelpDesk and PC / Printer Tech support for over 700 PCs, dozens of Printers and numerous computing devices used by County personnel.
-The SysAdmin team administers over 150 Servers with services including Virtual Computing environments, Storage Area Networks, Internet security, Email, Websites, Document Management, Databases, and critical Infrastructure components.
-The Network/Telecom team is dedicated to the Network Infrastructure, Wireless Networks, Network Security, Telephony Systems, Mobile Devices, and other significant Communication Systems of the County.
+The Tech team provides frontline Helpdesk and PC / Printer Tech support for over 800+ PCs, supporting a substantial amount of printers, mobile, and computing devices used by County personnel.
+The SysAdmin team administers 200+ Servers with services including Virtual Computing environments, Storage Area Networks, Internet security, Email, Websites, Document Management, Databases, and critical Infrastructure components.
+The Network/Telecom team is dedicated to the Network Infrastructure, Wireless Networks, Network Security, Data Security, Telephony Systems, Mobile Devices, and other significant Communication Systems of the County.

 Webmaster – Areas of Responsibility